lakakucharita/Training/Course-3.md

       <footer>...</footer>
    <article>
 ```

-* **Input Types** [4]
+####**Input Types** [4]

-_Note: Performance for these inputs are currently not consistent across all HTML5-capable browsers, and should be used with caution.
-But a lot of these have the potential to replace JavaScript widget soffering similar functionality, garnering them some special notice._
+<sub>_Note: Performance for these inputs are currently not consistent across all HTML5-capable browsers, and should be used with caution.
+But a lot of these have the potential to replace JavaScript widget soffering similar functionality, garnering them some special notice._</sub>

 * **date, datetime, and datetime-local** specifies an input for entering a date, a UTC-formatted date and time, or a local date and time, respectively.
 The **date** and **datetime-local** inputs have a built-in calendar date picker for easy data entry (returning values in _MM/DD.YYYY_ and _MM/DD/YYYY, HH:MM AM/PM_ values, respectively), while the **datetime** input accepts a string.
 ```html
 <input type="date">
 <input type="datetime">
 <input type="datetime-local">
 ```
 * **month, time, and week** similar to the date input type, the **month** and **week** inputs have a built-in calendar date picker for easy data entry (returning values in _Month YYYY_ and _Week ##, YYYY_ values, respectively), while the **time** input accepts a pre-formatted string returning a value in _HH:MM AM/PM_ format.
 ```html
 <input type="month">
 <input type="time">
 <input type="week">
 ```
 * **color** specifies an input for selecting a color from a built-in color picker.
 The value returned is the chosen color's hex code.
 A preset color value can be set using the "value" attribute.
 ```html
 <input type="color" value="#db0000">
 ```
 * **email** specifies an input that only accepts a valid string in email address format, and returns the string value.
 It is automatically validated on form submission.
 ```html
 <input type="email">
 ```
 * **tel** specifies an input that accepts a string, and returns the value.
 A regular expression can also be set with the "pattern" attribute for validation.
 ```html
 <input type="tel" pattern="[0-9]{10}">
 ```
 * **search** connects to a dataset.
 The **search** input then takes in a string and searches the dataset for a match; if successful, it returns the matching value.
 Also provides built-in suggestions and autocomplete functions.
 ```html
 <input type="search" list="search-engines">
 <datalist id="search-engines">